-The headteacher has a duty to:
+The Executive Headteacher and Head of School has a duty to:

 - Safeguard pupils' wellbeing and maintain public trust in the teaching profession. - Ensure that the policies and procedures adopted by the governing board, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff members. - Provide staff, upon induction, with the Child Protection and Safeguarding Policy, Staff Code of Conduct, part one and, where appropriate, Annex A of KCSIE, the Behaviour Policy, the Children Missing from Education Policy, online safety training, and the identity of the DSL and any deputies. - Ensure staff receive training on recognising indicators of abuse and handling disclosures or concerns about a pupil.